easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 **Real Risk:**
 - GitHub could respond by lowering price to $9/month
-- Q-IDE can't compete on brand or support
+- Top Dog can't compete on brand or support
-- Q-IDE's margin disappears
+- Top Dog's margin disappears
-- Q-IDE dies
+- Top Dog dies

 **Execution Speed:**
-- Q-IDE is moving fast (good)
+- Top Dog is moving fast (good)
 - But GitHub can move faster (they have more developers)
 - Copilot was written by 100+ engineers in 6 months
-- Q-IDE team: 3-5 people
+- Top Dog team: 3-5 people

 #### Weakness #6: Market Transition Inertia